The Massive Dirac Equation in the Kerr Geometry: Separability in Eddington-Finkelstein-type Coordinates and Asymptotics: Carter Tetrad and Spin Coefficients for the Kerr Geometry in Horizon-penetrating Advanced Eddington--Finkelstein-type Coordinates

-We point out that Boyer-Lindquist coordinates have singularities at the event and the Cauchy horizon.
-The light cone of an observer that, for example, approaches the event horizon from outside the black hole closes up and becomes degenerate (see Figure 1).
-Moreover, space and time reverse their roles in between the event and the Cauchy horizon.
-All this precludes a study of the propagation of Dirac waves across the horizons.
-In order to have a consistent description of their overall dynamics, we use advanced Eddington-Finkelstein-type coordinates (see \cite{Edd, Fink} for the original Eddington-Finkelstein null coordinates).
-This analytic extension covers the black hole exterior and interior and allows for regular transitions of Dirac waves across the horizons.
-Furthermore, it possesses a proper coordinate time, which is required for the Hamiltonian formulation of the Dirac equation and the corresponding Cauchy problem.
-The advanced Eddington-Finkelstein-type coordinates are constructed as follows.
-By means of the tangent vectors (\ref{TV}), we derive two relations between the time and the radial coordinate and two relations between the azimuthal angle and the radial coordinate along the principal null geodesics
+Moreover, we require a suitable coordinate system to analyze the propagation of Dirac particles across the event and the Cauchy horizon.
+Using Boyer--Lindquist coordinates, we have to deal with singularities at the horizons and with a reversal of the roles of space and time in between.
+These undesirable properties are depicted in the Finkelstein diagram in Figure \ref{PIC1}, which shows the light cone of a system that approaches -- and crosses -- the event horizon from outside the black hole.
+More precisely, approaching the event horizon, the light cone closes up and eventually becomes degenerate.
+Beyond the event horizon, it tilts over, yielding a reversal of the specific characteristics of the time and the radial variable.
+These issues preclude a proper study of the propagation of Dirac particles across the horizons.
+Hence, instead of Boyer--Lindquist coordinates, we employ advanced Eddington--Finkelstein-type coordinates, which are regular in the entire black hole spacetime except for the ring singularity at $(r = 0, \theta = \pi/2)$, and therefore allow for well-defined transitions of Dirac particles across the horizons.
+Furthermore, they feature a time function required for the Hamiltonian formulation of the Dirac equation and the corresponding Cauchy problem.
+In the following, we construct the advanced Eddington--Finkelstein-type coordinates from the tangent vectors (\ref{TV}) associated with the ingoing principal null geodesics, which are defined in terms of the usual Boyer--Lindquist coordinates.
+Combining the first and the second as well as the second and the fourth tangent vector, we obtain the two relations between the time and the radial coordinate